NorbertLam/web-archiver/README.md

 # web-archiver

-web-archiver starts up a web server which handles storing html data within a Microsoft Azure Blob storage service.
+web-archiver is a golang service which persists HTML data in Microsoft Azure Blob Storage.

 # Docker setup